 The normal cardiovascular system develops so that elasticity of the great arteries is matched to the resistance in the periphery to optimize large vessel pressure waves.
 In this way, myocardial oxygen consumption is minimized and coronary flow maximized.
 Elevated blood pressure later in life could arise from abnormal development of aortic elasticity or reduced development of the microvascular network.
 This has been postulated as the sequence of events in low birth weight infants, who have an increased risk of hypertension developing in adulthood.
 Another hypothesis proposes that the association between low birth weight and hypertension arises from reduced nephron number.

 3. Renin–angiotensin system activity

 Renin, a proteolytic enzyme, is secreted by cells surrounding glomerular afferent arterioles in response to a number of stimuli, including reduced renal perfusion pressure, diminished intravascular volume, circulating catecholamines, increased sympathetic nervous system activity, increased arteriolar stretch, and hypokalemia.
 Renin acts on angiotensinogen to cleave off the ten-amino-acid peptide angiotensin I. This peptide is then acted upon by angiotensin-converting enzyme (ACE) to create the eight-amino-acid peptide angiotensin II, a potent vasoconstrictor and stimulant of aldosterone secretion.
-Despite the role of renin in the regulation of blood pressure, it probably does not play a central role in the pathogenesis of most primary (essential) hypertension; only 10% of patients have high renin activity, whereas 60% have normal levels, and 30% have low levels. ...
+Despite the role of renin in the regulation of blood pressure, it probably does not play a central role in the pathogenesis of most primary (essential) hypertension; only 10% of patients have high renin activity, whereas 60% have normal levels, ...